The 5 pillars of personalization at scale.

 Pillar 3: Omnichannel journey orchestration and consistent experiences.

-In the past, personalization was often confined to individual channels, email campaigns, websites, or mobile apps operating in silos.
-Customers don’t interact with brands on one channel at a time now.
+In the past, personalization was often confined to individual channels — email campaigns, websites, or mobile apps that operated in silos.
+Customers don’t interact with brands on one channel at a time anymore.
 They expect a cohesive, connected experience no matter where or how they engage.

 Pillar 4: Agile operating model and cross-functional collaboration.

-For personalization to scale effectively, it can’t live in a marketing silo.
+For personalization to scale effectively, it must extend beyond marketing silos.
 It requires alignment and coordination across teams, tools, and functions.
 This pillar focuses on building the internal operational and cultural infrastructure that enables collaboration and agility.

 Pillar 5: Ethical personalization and building customer trust.